August - September 2006

 Creative ways to keep distracted children with ADHD and learning disabilities focused and engaged in the classroom and at home.

-Help children with ADHD think before they act by establishing clear expectations, positive incentives, and predictable consequences for good or bad school behavior.
+Why do kids with ADHD call out in class or push in line?
+Poor impulse control.
+The solution?
+Clear expectations, positive incentives, and predictable consequences for good or bad school behavior.

 In Every Issue: